Which credit cards offer free miles conversions?

 FYF= First Year Free | F2YF= First Two Years Free

-Of the cards mentioned above, conversion fees are an evergreen feature, except for the following.
+Of the cards mentioned above, conversion fees are a standard feature, except for the following.ย

-I also want to give special mention to UOB, which waives the usual S$25 conversion fee for UOB Privilege Banking Visa Infinite, UOB Reserve and UOB Visa Infinite Metal Cardholders.
-And because UNI$ pool, you can effectively use one of these cards as a conduit to transfer out points earned on other UOB cards like the UOB Preferred Platinum Visa or UOB Visa Signature.
+UOB waives the usual S$25 conversion fee for UOB Privilege Banking Visa Infinite, UOB Reserve and UOB Visa Infinite Metal Cardholders.
+And because UNI$ pool, you can effectively use one of these cards as a conduit to transfer out points earned on other UOB cards like the UOB Preferred Platinum Visa or UOB Visa Signature.ย

-The same should apply to Maybank as well, in the case of cardholders with the Maybank Visa Infinite/Maybank World Mastercard and another card like the Maybank Horizon Visa Signature.
+The same applies to Maybank as well, in the case of cardholders with the Maybank Visa Infinite/Maybank World Mastercard and another card like the Maybank Horizon Visa Signature.

 Do conversion fees really matter?